MohamedSabri-Hatch/VBA_Formatting/Slow/README.md

   - v2 code will focus on implementing column width changes
   - v3 fixes bolding
   - v4 add periods to the end of comment section
-  - lets hope there's no v5
+  - v5 modularize everything into its own set of functions - main macro to be barebones calling on functions